buddhagrg/portfolio/src/content/blog/using-dynamic-import-in-react/index.md

 ---
 <br>

 I have been using [ReactJS](https://reactjs.org/) for a while now.
 As I go on working on the projects, the large size of javascript bundles makes me realize to learn different ways to reduce the issues of large bundle size at least to some extent.
-In this article, I am sharing some of the ways that I have learned during my development phases.
+In this blog post, I am sharing some of the ways that I have learned during my development phases.
 <br>

 - [Splitting the chunks with Webpack](#splitting-the-chunks-with-webpack)